leigler/network-interfacing/index.md

 ### Assignment:
 Complete your group&rsquo;s in-class assignment for review next class.

+### Prompt:
+Which interface influences you the most?
+Howcome?

 ## January 29
 ### In-class:
 - Assignment review, questions, and group conversation regarding reading